jimboy3100/jimboy3100.github.io/ogario/protocols/Multi Protocol - Imsolo & Agar2.md

 The `gameurl` is used directly as the WebSocket URL for the LegacyProtocol connection.

+---

 ## Connection & Handshake

-The client connects via **WebSocket** (binary mode).
+The client connects via WebSocket (binary mode).
 On connection open, it sends three packets in sequence:

 ### Step 1: Protocol Version (0xFE)